 Of course, this watch is light years away from real haute horlogerie masterpieces, but as an accessory, it is simply gorgeous.
 Gorgeous in its simplicity, right.

-Saint-Honore Charlelie The Line limited edition watch specification
+Saint-Honore Charlelie The Line limited edition automatic watch specification

 Functions: Hours, minutes, date